Fenixin/Minecraft-Region-Fixer/README.rst

 Supported platforms
 ===================
-This program seems to work with Python 2.7.x, and DOESN'T work with python 3.x.
+This program only works with Python 3.x, and DOESN'T work with python 2.x.
 There is also a windows executable for ease of use, if you use the windows executable you don't need to install Python.